stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 Confirm that the stack has installed correctly.
 You can do this by running the describe-stacks command as follows:

 ```
-aws cloudformation describe-stacks --stack-name waopslab-playbook-role
+aws cloudformation describe-stacks --stack-name waopslab-automation-role
 ```

 Locate the StackStatus and confirm it is set to **CREATE_COMPLETE**
 {{%/expand%}}

-Once you have deployed the cloudformation stack, you should be able to see an IAM role named **PlaybookRole** in the IAM console.
+Once you have deployed the cloudformation stack, you should be able to see an IAM role named **AutomationRole** in the IAM console.
 Now that we have the IAM role, let's move on to next step to create the actual playbook.

 ### 3.1 Building the "Gather-Resources" Playbook.